 Come to the Baltimore Frassati Fellowship's monthly night of worship at Saints Philip and James Church!
 Adore the Lord in the Eucharist with praise and worship.
 We'll lead a reflection on the dignity of life and have opportunities for confession.

 Following worship, we'll have a "Minute to Win It" competition in the parish hall!
 Join us for tons of silly fun.
 Bring your A-game, y'all!

 Parking is available in the parish parking lot on East 28th Street between St. Paul and North Charles Streets, across the street from the Saints Philip and James Rectory.

 Check out this map for information on parking and the grounds of Saints Philip and James: http://tiny.cc/ssphilipnjames

-Join us for the celebration on Monday, October 31st, Halloween Night at 7:30PM in the main church.
+Join us for this celebration on Monday, October 31st, Halloween Night, at 7:30 p.m. in the main church!
 This prayer celebration of all the holy men and women saints of history will include readings from the lives and writings of the saints, sung musical interludes, chanting of the Church's Night Prayer, and a candlelight procession.
-Come join us for this historical event as we reclaim Halloween for what it truly is... a Catholic Holy Day, a celebration of All - Hallows - Eve (All - Saints - Eve).
-The service will be followed by a reception with light sweet refreshments in the church hall immediately afterwards
+Come join us for this historical event as we reclaim Halloween for what it truly is: a Catholic holy day, a celebration of All Hallows' Eve (All Saints' Eve)!
+The service will be followed by a reception with light sweet refreshments in the church hall immediately afterwards.

-Crisely Melecio-Zambrano and Debora Green are part of the L'Arche community of greater Washington DC and will be speaking about the importance of community.
+Crisely Melecio-Zambrano and Debora Green are part of the L'Arche community of greater Washington, D.C., and will be speaking about the importance of community.

 The Baltimore Frassati Fellowship